Bug report #13192

 as far as I understand this could be an issue in matplotlib as is packaged in osgeo4w, if so please file a ticket in the osgeo4w bug tracker, if I'm wrong please reopen this ticket.

-#5 Updated by Jean Hemmi almost 5 years ago
+#5 Updated by Jean Hemmi about 5 years ago

 I was following this issue since two users of my plugin (PhysiocapAnalyseur) have experimented the same error "The _imaging C module is not installed" when writing a png with matplotlib .